CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Using-ifupdown2-on-Ubuntu.md

         root@host# sed -i "/Conflicts: ifupdown/d" /var/lib/dpkg/status

-12. Confirm the edits to the file were made successfully.
-Note that the minimum required `init-system-helpers` version has changed from 1.18 to 1.14 and the "Conflicts" line is gone entirely when compared to Step 9:
+12. Confirm you made your edits to the file successfully.
+Note that you changed the minimum required `init-system-helpers` version from *1.18* to *1.14* and you removed the `Conflicts` line when compared to Step 9:

         root@host# grep -A 34 "Package: ifupdown2" /var/lib/dpkg/status
         Package: ifupdown2